refinedev/refine/documentation/docs/api-references/providers/auth-provider.md

 By default, **refine** doesn't require authentication configuration.

-If an `authProvider` property is not provided, **refine** will use a default `authProvider`.
+If an `authProvider` property is not provided, **refine** will use the default `authProvider`.
 This default `authProvider` lets the app work without an authentication requirement.
 If your app doesn't require authentication, no further setup is necessary for the app to work.

-## Creating an auth provider
+## Creating an `authProvider`

-We'll build a simple auth provider from scratch to show the logic of how auth provider methods interact with the app.
+We will build a simple `authProvider` from scratch to show the logic of how `authProvider` methods interact with the app.

 ### `login`

-**refine** expects this method to return a resolved Promise if login is successful, and a rejected Promise if not.
+**refine** expects this method to return a resolved Promise if the login is successful, and a rejected Promise if it is not.

--   If login is successful, pages that requires authentication becomes accessible.
+-   If the login is successful, pages that require authentication becomes accessible.

--   If the login fails, **refine** displays an error message to the user in a notification.
+-   If the login fails, **refine** displays an error notification to the user.

 <br />

-Here we show an example `login` method that stores auth data in localStorage.
+Here we show an example `login` method that stores auth data in `localStorage`.
-For sake of simplicity, we'll use mock data and check the user credentials from local storage.
+For the sake of simplicity, we'll use mock data and check the user credentials from local storage.

 ```tsx title="auth-provider.ts"
 const mockUsers = [{ username: "admin" }, { username: "editor" }];